telerik/maui-docs/controls/tabview/styling.md

 ## Header Item Style Selector

-Through the `HeaderItemStyleSelector` property you can apply different style to each TabView header item.
+Through the `HeaderItemStyleSelector` property you can apply different styles to each TabView header item.
 The target type of the Style must be `TabViewHeaderItem`.

 **1.** Define the TabView control: